 Here's me toasting the arrival of LADY BAG - paperbacks and electronic versions, all available.
 For this book only the whole bottle would do.

-Here is the book that's already out: MISS TERRY.
-It's in paperback and hardback and all the main electronic formats.
+My previous novel is MISS TERRY is in paperback and hardback and all the main electronic formats.

-And here, my previous new book.
-It can still be ordered from good bookstores and from online sources.
+And here, the book before Miss Terry, can still be ordered from good bookstores and from online sources.
 There are paperback and hardback editions as well as low-cost electronic editions.
 There are already a couple of rave reader review ons the UK's Amazon site and one on the US Amazon site.